Earn an MSN in Nursing Education at Azusa Pacific University

-- Develop conceptual and analytic skills, and the competencies required to teach nursing in academic, vocational, and health care organizations.
+- Develop conceptual and analytic skills and the competencies required to teach nursing in various settings

 - Fulfill the educational and practical requirements to sit for the Certified Nurse Educator (CNE) exam.